leeboardtools/mimon/DesignNotes.md

 The base file system is folder based and consists of a number of Gzipped JSON files in a common folder.
 These files include:
 - A Ledger File - this holds all the [Account](#account), and [PricedItem](#priceditem) data items.
 - Several Journal Files - these are for the transactions.
 There is a summary file and then for each year a separate file containing the transactions belonging to that year.
+- A Prices File - this holds all the [Price](#price) data items.
+The original plan was to batch the prices similar to the journal files, but I decided that the price data items are compact enough to store in one big file.
-- Several Prices Files - these are for the prices.
-Similar to the Journal Files, there is a summary file and then for each year a separate file containing the prices belong to that year.
+- Several History Files - these are for the modifications performed on the database.
+There is a summary file and then separate batch files for large groups of items (currently 10000).
+The items stored are the undo data items for every modification and the action data item that was performed.
+With this information you can backtrack to a past history to either view the sequence of changes or to undo the database to that state.

 To handle retrieving and saving data items between a file system and the engine, the various data item managers ([AccountManager](#accountmanager), [TransactionManager](#transactionmanager), etc) employ a handler object.
 File system implementations will implement the different handler objects.